 Adding “Repeatable area” action to the list item (not on the link) will let us create as many list items as needed for each team member.

-Then, we make the link (not the list item) editable by adding “Editable area” action and setting both the content of the link (that’s on by default) and the HREF attribute as editable.
+Then, we make the link (not the list item) editable by adding “Editable area” action and leaving the “Inner content” option on to edit the content of the link (it is on by default) and the HREF attribute as editable.